 Support the Highlights Foundation’s Anti-bias Book Bearer program with a monthly recurring donation of $10 or more.
 Your monthly recurring gift helps support our development of Essential Conversations programming and to award scholarships to attend these workshops.
 Please consider joining today.

-All funds generated through this campaign will be used toward our Essential Conversations series to help us develop and deliver more programming toward understanding our own biases, and doing the work toward a more equitable society.
+All funds generated through this campaign will be used toward our Essential Conversations series, including providing scholarships towards tuition, to help us develop and deliver more programming toward understanding our own biases, and doing the work toward a more equitable society.
 The Essential Conversations series has included workshops such as the Dismantling the Kaleidoscope, Building Cultural Competency in Today’s Children’s Publishing Industry, Symposium for Jewish Children’s Literature, Native Creators’ Summer Retreat, and Writing the Rainbow: Crafting Picture Books With LGBTQ+ Themes.

 We wish to thank Yuyi Morales for the Book Bearer concept.
 At our Essential Conversations seminar in the fall of 2020, Dismantling the Kaleidoscope, Yuyi introduced us to to this idea.
 We fell in love with it and asked her if we could share it with you.

 We encourage you to watch this video where Yuyi beautifully explains how we can all learn to be anti-bias book bearers, and reads us the book she has created, inspired by Antiracist Baby by Ibram X. Kendi, illustrated by Ashley Lukashevsky.